-- a) it is a complaint against one or more named members of the pension board; - b) the named member was appointed to the Pensions Board at the time of the alleged conduct and the Code of Conduct was in force at the time; - c) the complaint, if proven would be a breach of the Code under which the member was operating at the time of the alleged misconduct.
+- a) it is a complaint against one or more named members of the Pension Board; - b) the named member was appointed to the Pensions Board at the time of the alleged conduct and the Code of Conduct was in force at the time; - c) the complaint, if proven would be a breach of the Code under which the member was operating at the time of the alleged misconduct.

-If on conducting the fact-finding exercise, there are no facts determined or the complaint is deemed to be frivolous/vexatious, the Head of Governance and Corporate Services will notify the complainant and the subject member that there is "no case to answer" and the matter will cease.
+If on conducting the fact-finding exercise, there are no facts determined or the complaint is deemed to be frivolous/vexatious, the Deputy Director of Governance and Corporate Services will notify the complainant and the subject member that there is "no case to answer" and the matter will cease.
 There is no right of review of this decision unless new evidence is presented in support of the complaint.
-It will be at the discretion of the Head of Governance and Corporate Services to determine whether such new evidence substantiates further examination.
+It will be at the discretion of the Deputy Director of Governance and Corporate Services to determine whether such new evidence substantiates further examination.

-Where facts are established the Head of Governance and Corporate Services in conjunction with the Director of Pensions will prepare a report for the Pensions Committee who will determine the further steps to be taken in relation to the complaint.
-The report will detail all steps taken by the Head of Governance and Corporate Services prior to the Committee.
+Where facts are established the Deputy Director of Governance and Corporate Services in conjunction with the Executive Director of Pensions will prepare a report for the Pensions Committee who will determine the further steps to be taken in relation to the complaint.
+The report will detail all steps taken by the Deputy Director of Governance and Corporate Services prior to the Committee meeting.